How to renew a certificate in Exchange Hybrid? You have a new third-party certificate installed…

 In Microsoft 365 Exchange admin center, you will see the option to convert to shared mailbox in the details pane.
 When you click on the Convert to Shared mailbox link, it will successfully convert the mailbox to a shared mailbox.
 But, you should not do that!

-Do not convert mailboxes in Microsoft 365 Exchange admin center when you have an Exchange Hybrid environment.
+Important: Do not convert mailboxes in Microsoft 365 Exchange admin center when you have an Exchange Hybrid environment.
 If so, you will get a mailbox type difference.